-Using Physical GPI to Select the Primary Input Source
+Using Physical GPI to Select the Primary Input Source of the Omnia Volt

 This document covers how to use the rear panel GPI "Interface" connector to change the Primary Input Source.

 Using external dry contact closures, you can use the rear panel "Interface" connector to change the Primary Input Source selection.

 Here is the GPI "Interface" connector pinout.

 This is a DB9-F connector on the rear panel for remote control input, using contact closures or other logic-level systems.

 Pin 2: Input Common +

 Pin 5: Trigger input #3